openid/eKYC-IDA/openid-connect-4-identity-assurance.md

 # Security considerations {#Security}

-This specification focuses on mechanisms to carry end-user claims and accompanying metadata in JSON objects and JSON web tokens, typically as part of an OpenID Connect protocol exchange.
+This specification focuses on mechanisms to carry end-user claims and accompanying metadata in JSON objects and JSON Web Tokens, typically as part of an OpenID Connect protocol exchange.
 Since such an exchange is supposed to take place in security sensitive use cases, implementers shall:

 * ensure end-users are authenticated using appropriately strong authentication methods, and
 * combine this specification with an appropriate security profile for OpenID Connect.